ny000815/q_learn/l1/qSQL.md

 ---

 ## 2.2 Assignment
+Q is a dynamically typed language.

-Create a new variable as follows:
+Createing a new variable as follows:

 var_name: expression
 ```q